arruda/django-17-migrations-example/README.md

     ./manage.py migrate

 After this you run the server and see how things are.

 You'll notice that now we have a Vote model, but we also have the Choice.vote field.
 And that's not exacly what we wanted.
 So in the next step we'll remediate this.

 ### Migrating Choice.vote data to Vote Model
 To simulate just a little on how it would be in a production scenario (when you can't simple just forget about the old data without migrating it), will do now a migration that will create a `Vote` model for each `Choice.vote`, and just to make things easier we'll consider the user as null (we could have a `ghost` user just like Github does in here).

+So let's first load some fixtures for our polls model:

+    ./manage.py loaddata polls/fixtures/polls_0002.json

+This have some objects for the models right after the last migration.

 To create a data migration you can run the command `./manage.py makemigrations --empty polls`, this will create a scheleton migration file that you can use to do your Data Migration.